ioBroker/ioBroker.javascript/README.md

 * (bluefox) Tried to fix debug mode

 ### 6.1.3 (2022-11-03)
-* (Apollon77) Prevent adapter crash when script could not be compiled
+* (Apollon77) Prevent the adapter crash when some script could not be compiled

 ## License
 The MIT License (MIT)